informalsystems/audits/ibc/ics04/handshake/invariants.md

 and that is used to verify state transitions on the chainB.
 The same should be true in the opposite direction.

-We specify sourcePort to identify a module on the source chain we will use to send packet.
+We specify sourcePort to identify a module on the source chain we will use to send packets.
 Then we need to specify what is the destination: this is achieved by the sourceChannel.
-Note that sourceChannel has a semantic of capturing what is the counterParty end, i.e., destPort and destChannel.
-We don't allow sourcePort and sourceChannel to be used as channel end for multiple channels.
+Note that sourceChannel has a semantic of capturing what is the counterParty end, i.e., `destPort` and `destChannel`.
+We don't allow sourcePort and sourceChannel to be used as a channel end for multiple channels.
 `chanOpenInit` is a way to create channel end.
 It expresses intention to use this channel end to exchange data with the module identified with destPort and destChannel.
 Furthermore, it states that counterParty will be verified using given connectionId.
 ConnectionId should capture agreement between modules what initial headers are used as a channel root of trust.

-Questions:

-- What is exactly meant with "delivered in order sent"?
-As packets has associated sequence numbers we don't need to strictly send them in order (generate packets), we just need to deliver them in the order of sequence numbers?
-- in ChanOpenTry and ChanOpenAck, what if proofHeight is negative?
-- what is a relation between version and counterpartyVersion in ChanOpenTry?Note that it's only used to check proof of the ChanOpenInit.
-Then in ChanOpenAck counterpartyVersion is adopted?
-What is then a point of version in ChanOpenInit?

-## Findings

-- in sendPacket, capability appears out of nowhere.
-It should probably be passed as a parameter.
-- in sendPacket, these two checks seems not necessary: abortTransactionUnless(packet.destPort === channel.counterpartyPortIdentifier)
-abortTransactionUnless(packet.destChannel === channel.counterpartyChannelIdentifier).
-- in chanOpenInit, portCapability is not defined.
-It should probably be passed as a parameter.
-- in ChanOpenInit, len(connectionEnd.GetVersions()) == 1 does not exist in the spec
-- in ChanOpenInit, connectionEnd.GetVersions()[0] should support required ordering does not exist in the spec

-- in ChanOpenTry ValidateBasic contains business logic:
-L118, msgs.go: if msg.CounterpartyChosenChannelId != "" && msg.CounterpartyChosenChannelId != msg.DesiredChannelId {.
-There is a duplicate check in ChanOpenTry
-- spec should be written from the msgHandler perspective, i.e., parameter of the handler should be message and we should specify msg basic validation and handler logic separately
-- are portIds and channelIds defined by the spec?
-If this is something channel specific, then it is weird that we validate counterparty ids (inside channel.go, L57, channel.ValidateBasic)
-- in ChanOpenTry found at L117 is the same as found at line 200, so line 200 is redundant.
-It seems that at line 200, the check should be about channel capability and if it exists or not.

-- bad practise using "" as a special value in the code.
-It would be better defining it as a constant
-- in CounterpartyHops it would be better passing connectionId (or coonectionEnd as it already fetcher before) and not channel as a parameter.
-Then line 281 can be removed.
-- counterpartyVersion overwrites local channel version.
-This does not look like handshake.

 ### `function chanOpenInit`

-ChanOpenInit(
-	ctx sdk.Context,
-	order types.Order,
-	connectionHops []string,
-	portID,
-	channelID string,
-	portCap *capabilitytypes.Capability,
-	counterparty types.Counterparty,
-	version string) Capability, error

-type Counterparty struct {
-	// port on the counterparty chain which owns the other end of the channel.
-	PortId string
-	// channel end on the counterparty chain
-	ChannelId string `
-}

 - preconditions:
     - order is ORDERED or UNORDERED